 Some liabilities are obvious.
-Any debt is a liability because of the payments you have to make on it.
+Debt is a liability because the payments you have to make on it are a weight on your budget.
 Classifying possessions as liabilities is a little harder, however.
-You might have an emotional attachment to possessions.
-Possessions have cash value, so you’ll be tempted to throw them in the asset column.
-However, most possessions cost us quite a bit over their life time.
+The money you spent on them will make you want to throw them in the asset column.
+However, most possessions continue to cost us over their life time, making them liabilities.

 Homes typically start falling on the liability side of things when they start getting larger and more expensive than you need.
-The larger the home, the more maintenance you’ll need to do on it, and the more utilities are going to cost.
-The more expensive the home, the more you’ll be paying in property tax and in mortgage interest, not to mention in the purchase price.
+The larger the home, the more maintenance you’ll need to do on it, and the more you pay in utilities.
+The more expensive the home, the more you’ll be paying in property tax and in mortgage interest.

 Finding your Balance

-Barring moving to the wilderness and living off the land, it is impossible to eliminate all your liabilities.
-Furthermore, you may decide that certain un-necessary liabilities are worth it to you for the non-monetary benefits they provide.
+Barring moving to the wilderness and living off the land, it is impossible to completely eliminate liabilities.
+Furthermore, you may decide that certain liabilities are worth it for the non-monetary benefits they provide.
 Don’t drive yourself crazy purging every liability from your life and accumulating assets until you die a miserly scrooge.
-However, considering the true cost of things helps you make more informed decisions.
+However, simply get in the habit of considering the true cost of things and making more informed decisions.
 You might realize that the perpetual cost of something far outweighs the benefits it provides.
-And when your budget feels a little too tight, remember that you might have more liabilities than you initially thought.
+Recognizing this before you make the purchase may save you lots of headache down the road.
+And when your budget feels a little too tight, take an honest look at your liabilities and consider getting rid of some.

 While I do strive to only write accurate information and dispense valuable advice, I am not a licensed financial adviser.
 All information is based solely on my personal experience and personal research and should be treated as such.
 Find out more.